xtuml/mc/doc/notes/9947_type_decl/9947_type_decl2_ant.md

 Up to this point, types have been considered a black box by BridgePoint and the MASL tools.
 The type name and visibility are parsed, but the contents of the type itself is imported as a string field.
-This decision was largely due to the complexity of the MASL type system as compared to the simplicity of the xtUML type system.
-It was determined that the xtUML type system could not adequately represent all MASL types.
-The following will analyze what it would take to analyze the types at least enough to determine type ordering.

 5.2.1 Types that reference each other